dalibo/emaj/docs/en/marksFunctions.rst

 The function doesn't return any data.

-To modify an existing comment, just call the function again for the same tables group and the same mark, with the new comment.
+To modify an existing comment, just call the function again for the same table group and the same mark, with the new comment.

 To delete a comment, just call the function, supplying a *NULL* value as comment.